Happy Valley-Goose Bay

 Happy Valley-Goose Bay (Inuit: Vâli) is a town in the province of Newfoundland and Labrador, Canada.
+Located in central Labrador on the coast of Lake Melville and the Churchill River, Happy Valley-Goose Bay is the largest population centre in the region with an estimated 8,040 residents in 2021.

-Located in the central part of Labrador on the coast of Lake Melville and the Churchill River, Happy Valley-Goose Bay is the largest population centre in that region with an estimated 8,109 residents in 2016.
 Incorporated in 1973, it comprises the former town of Happy Valley and the Local Improvement District of Goose Bay.
 Built on a large sandy plateau in 1941, the town is home to the largest military air base in northeastern North America, CFB Goose Bay.

 History

 In the summer of 1941, Eric Fry, an employee of the Canadian Department of Mines and Resources on loan to the Royal Canadian Air Force, selected a large sandy plateau near the mouth of the Goose River to build the Goose Bay Air Force Base.
 Docking facilities for transportation of goods and personnel were built at Terrington Basin.

 Goose Air Base became a landing and refuelling stop for the Atlantic Ferry route.
 Soon after the site was selected, men from the coast of Labrador began working on the base.
 With World War II in bloom, it took only five months to build an operational military airport on the leased territory.